 COVID-19 update: B.C. health officials to reveal new test-positive cases of the virus

-Specimens to be tested for COVID-19 are seen at LifeLabs after being logged upon receipt at the company's lab, in Surrey, B.C., on Thursday, March 26, 2020.
-THE CANADIAN PRESS/Darryl Dyck
+Provincial health officer, Dr. Bonnie Henry, announces new virus cases on April 18, 2020.
+(Province of BC/Flickr)

-VANCOUVER -- How many new cases of the novel coronavirus were recorded in B.C. over the past 24 hours?
-B.C.'s top health officials will outline the latest virus numbers Tuesday afternoon.
+VANCOUVER -- B.C. residents will get another update Thursday on how COVID-19 is spreading in the province.

-The update, which will also reveal any additional deaths and outbreaks, is expected to be delivered during an afternoon briefing about new virus modelling.
+In an afternoon briefing, provincial health officer Dr. Bonnie Henry and Health Minister Adrian Dix will reveal how many new test-positive cases of the novel coronavirus were recorded over the past 24 hours.

 CTVNewsVancouver.ca will stream the news conference LIVE @ 3 p.m.